 Trueness to oneself is the most basic form of genuineness, which aligns with authenticity.
 Be the real you.
 Faking things is deceptive and eventually evident to all.
 People aren’t fooled for long.
 They’ll question and distrust inconsistencies.
 Being true to yourself requires healthy self-awareness and self-worth.
 Who you are is the person people will see, and it’s the noble character in you they want to see.

 Consistency in trueness builds credibility.
 People know who they’ll face day in and day out, through good and tough times.
 Great leaders are mindful of this.
 They’ve trained themselves to proactively discern the high road and take it, with honorable motives.
 Noble character, lived out on a regular basis, is the anchor of authenticity that people need to weather any storm.

 Outward truthfulness is also critical.
 Honesty shouldn’t be the best policy; it should be the only policy.
 Leaders caught in a lie inflict damage to themselves and those around them.
 A quick glance at today’s headlines should serve as a brisk confirmation.
 Nothing builds barricades faster than a leader who tries to deceive.
 Truthfulness is a pillar your culture cannot be without, so lead with it.

 Exercise judgment when truth must be guarded.
 Confidentiality is required for credibility.
 Sensitive, personal or private information must be handled carefully and discreetly.
 Don’t jump to conclusions or make decisions based on assumptions or rumors.
 Once inappropriate things are said or misinformation falls into the wrong hands, it cannot be retracted.
 Tension soars, and credibility plummets.

-Establishing a system of personal checks and balances conveys the importance of accountability.
+Accountability is key.
+Establishing a system of personal checks and balances conveys the importance of responsibility.
 Submitting to the authority of peers or top leaders helps assure people that the decisions governing them can be trusted as prudent and beneficial for everyone (catering to their inward need for safety and assurance).
+This builds trust.

 When you accept blame for errors and give credit for victories, you’re demonstrating accountability and setting the stage for greater trust.
 Your actions place value on the most appropriate people: those doing the work.
 Without your people, you accomplish nothing, so be sure to express appreciation.
 You’ll be rewarded with their trust.

 The greatest leaders give their people the most freedom possible to make decisions, pushing authority down to the most foundational level.
 This is a powerful sign of trust in staff, and it is returned with something just as powerful: trust in the leader.
-Employees free from overcontrol and micromanaging acquire a sense of empowerment that raises productivity and innovation.
+Employees free from overcontrolling and micromanaging acquire a sense of empowerment that raises productivity and innovation.

 Finally, authentic leaders are flexible.
 They adapt to shifting situations and go off script if needed, always keeping in mind their people’s well-being.
 Sticking to routines or insisting on preferences shows inflexibility, which is usually self-serving.
 Your willingness to change plans in response to a challenge or crisis, with authentic good judgment, is a sign of your trustworthiness.
 You’re putting your people’s best interests at the forefront, building a solid foundation of trust.

 You owe it to yourself and your people to continually refine your character and insights, as well as think and respond in credible, authentic ways.
 Work toward making effective decisions and powerful impressions that draw your people into an engaging and productive unity you never thought possible.
-Let an experienced leadership coach assist with the areas that challenge you the most.